cdrn/cdrn.github.io/content/blog/whatsgoingonstables/whatsgoingonstables.md

 ---
 title: "Stablecoins: What happens when the risk free rate is money"
-description: a quick run down of the war for your yield
+description: a quick run down on the coming war for your yield
 date: 2025-27-3
 tags: [thonk, stablecoins, DEFI, USD, bonds]
 ---